Making Smart Fabric Choices for Institutional Spaces

 Double Rubs

 How do you know if it’s a highly durable fabric?
 Check for the number of double rubs (DR).
-If you’re not familiar with a double rub you are either snickering or getting ready to scan this post and be on your way.
-A double rub is simply a term used for the results of a durability test for fabric.
-Simply stated, the amount of times something rubs the fabric before it shows wear.
-Think of it as the amount of times someone could sit down and get up from a piece of furniture before any wear.
-According to the ACT (Association of Contract Textiles) 30,000 DR is suitable for woven fabrics, 50,000 for coated fabrics and considered suitable for commercial heavy traffic/public spaces.
+If you’re not familiar with a double rub, you are either snickering or getting ready to scan this post and be on your way.
+A double rub measures how many times something rubs the fabric before it shows wear.
+Think of it as the number of times someone could sit down and get up from a piece of furniture before noticing any wear.
+The ACT (Association of Contract Textiles) recommends 30,000 DR for woven fabrics and 50,000 for coated fabrics in commercial heavy traffic and public spaces.

-If we ask ourselves, what are all of the scenarios that could play out in this public space and how can we prepare for them, the list would be never ending.
-Instead there are several fabrics that meet the criteria needed to withstand this onslaught of users that generally have a high double rub, but also other characteristics to help fend off years of use.
-They are Crypton’s, and Silica’s.
-These are all highly durable, sometimes seeing upwards of 150,000 DR or more and easily cleanable.
+What are all of the scenarios that could play out in this public space and how can we prepare for them?
+Several fabrics meet the criteria to withstand this onslaught of users, combining a high double rub with other characteristics that fend off years of use.
+Crypton and Silica lead the pack.
+Both are highly durable, often reaching upwards of 150,000 DR or more, and clean up easily.

 Mayer Fabrics Card Nostalgia Limestone